phamsondetector/TracingBw2dTo3d/README.md

 # TracingBw2dTo3d
 Effortlessly convert black-and-white 2D images into 3D models using Geometry Nodes.
 This add-on automates the creation and connection of nodes like Grid, Image Texture, Mesh to Curve, and Extrude Mesh.
 S
+Transform your 2D artwork into stunning 3D models with the Tracing Black and White 2D to 3D addon for Blender.
+This powerful tool allows artists and designers to easily trace black lines on a white background, converting flat images into dynamic three-dimensional objects.
+Simply import your black and white 2D artwork, and watch as the addon automatically identifies and extrudes the lines, creating intricate 3D shapes.

+Once the 3D model is generated, a geometry tree is created alongside it, allowing users to delve deeper into customization options.
+This feature enables you to fine-tune the model further, giving you complete control over the final output.
+Whether you’re looking to enhance your illustrations, create unique sculptures, or streamline your modeling workflow, this addon is designed to bring your creative vision to life with minimal effort.